RobustRoundRobin/RRR/RRR-spec.md

 the current state of the consensus protocol, those messages may be "gossiped" on to other nodes.

-RoRoRo will, at least initialy, use the same message processing model.
+RRR will, at least initialy, use the same message processing model.
 This means leaders and endorsers will be only losely connected.
 We rely on the gossip protocol to diseminate our confirmations.

 ### Mining (update ticker)

 IBFT has an explicit hook in eth/miner/worker.go which invokes an Istanbul specific Start method on the consensus engine.
-RoRoRo adds its own hook.
+RRR adds its own hook.

 ### Mining vanity (extraData)